strah19/polaris/dev/dev/issues.md

 - Escape characters in strings are currently not being parsed.
 For example, "hello\n" is not hello followed by a newline, it is literally "hello\n".
-- Semantics does not check if type is VOID and can have a return.
+- ****RESOLVED**** Semantics does not check if type is VOID and can have a return.
 - ****RESOLVED**** For some reason, the else in test.pol is not working.
 Must investigate.
+- Bug for bin and hex numbers.
+It is causing an invalid pointer error.
+UPDATE: Issue is only occurring in assignment.pol.